European potato failure

-The European potato failure was a food crisis caused by potato blight that struck Northern and Western Europe in the mid-1840s.
+The European potato failure was a food crisis that struck Northern and Western Europe in the mid-1840s.
 The time is also known as the Hungry Forties.
-While the crisis produced excess mortality and suffering across the affected areas, particularly affected were the Scottish Highlands, with the Highland Potato Famine and, even more harshly, Ireland, which experienced the Great Famine.
-Extensive emigration was a result of these famines, but even so large numbers in Ireland died as they had almost no access to other staple food sources.
+The widespread failure of potato crops, caused by potato blight, with the correspondent lack of other staple foods was the direct cause of the crisis.
+Excess mortality occurred across all affected areas, with the highest casualty rates occurring in the Scottish Highlands and Ireland via the Highland Potato Famine and Great Famine respectively.

+Mass emigration occurred as a result.

+The death toll in Ireland is estimated at 1 million people, while the death toll through the remaining affected areas is estimated to be in the region of 100,000 people.
+Of this, Belgium and Prussia account for most of the deaths, with 40,000–50,000 estimated to have died in Belgium, with Flanders particularly affected, and about 42,000 estimated to have perished in Prussia.
+The remainder of deaths occurred mainly in France, where 10,000 people are estimated to have died as a result of famine-like conditions.

 Potatoes at the time

 In 2013, researchers used DNA sequencing techniques to decode DNA from the pathogen in potato samples from 1845 stored in museums, and compare them to modern genetic types.
 The results indicated the "strain was different from all the modern strains analysed".

 After the blight, strains originating in the Chiloé Archipelago replaced earlier potatoes of Peruvian origin in Europe.